Mutual means for the common good.

 Electoral Reform Services

 This is a commercial company with a title that can be misleading.
 It has associated names Electoral Reform (Ballot Services) Ltd. and Electoral Reform Ballot Services.
 The company serves as an outsourcing facility for balloting services.
 It is funded by the organisations that it serves including building societies.
 It is not independent and provides no services for voters nor acts in any way on behalf of voters, it acts only for the organisations that fund it.
+It does not perform any reforming actions.

 Treasury All-Party Committee for Building Societies